-Depending on where you are going to install Magento, you might have different options.
+Depending on where you are going to install Magento, you may have different options.

-Installing it on your own server demands technical knowledge: you need your own server, familiarity with WAMP/XAMP or LAMP stacks and have to be comfortable using command lines and the composer.
+Installing it on your own server requires technical knowledge: you need your own server, familiarity with WAMP/XAMP or LAMP stacks, and have to be comfortable using command lines and the composer.
 Magento has provided a handy guide with the different needs according to the user expertise level – read it here.

 If you opt for a popular web hosting provider, you may have the option to install Magento automatically.
 This is also called the “one click installation”, provided by services such as Softaculous.
 This method is straightforward and, more often than not, the interface is crystal clear, requiring minimal technical background.